Benefits of Arch Supports and Why You Should Wear Them

 Are shoes with little or no arch support bad for your feet?

 Shoes that do not offer you arch support are doing more damage than good to your feet.
 This is due to the shoes not having a supportive insole.
 The lack of arch support causes your body to be out of alignment and also puts more pressure on your heels and the ball of your foot.
+You won’t even be able to do some yoga poses or execises if your feet are not healthy or hurting from bad shoes.
 If you suffer from a foot condition this could make it worse, and if you don’t suffer from a foot condition, it could create one.

 Now that you know the benefits of arch supports, find a comfort shoe store near you